computefoundation/gnu-linux-shell-scripting/README.md

   • &nbspComply with the <a href='https://en.wikipedia.org/wiki/Unix_philosophy#Eric_Raymond.E2.80.99s_17_Unix_Rules'>UNIX philosophy</a> and standard scripting rules.
 </p>

-All solutions exist in the following three directories:
+*Linux-shell-base* provides three types of solutions for multiple paradigms of the application layer *(described in the [bin/ README](https://github.com/linux-shell-base/linux-shell-base/tree/master/bin#bin))*:

 ### bin/